LabSid-USP/RUBEM/doc/source/calibration.rst

 dragging it.
 The efficiency of a candidate is the mean over the stations that do have one.

-A mismatch between the observations and the configuration — no station id in common, no time step in common after the spin-up, or no shared station with an efficiency — is not a poor candidate.
-It is not caught before the search
+A mismatch between the observations and the configuration is not a poor candidate, and the two kinds of it that can be told before any model run are refused before the search starts: an observed series with no time step in common with the simulated steps that survive the spin-up, and one whose station ids match none of the ids of the sample locations raster (an observed station the configuration does not sample is reported once and ignored).
+With the ``zones`` aggregation the station ids are only known once a run has written ``zones_mapping.csv``, so that check is skipped.

-either: the comparison happens inside the evaluation, after that evaluation has run the whole simulation.
-The evaluation is then recorded with the message of the error in its ``error`` column and with the objective ``1e30``, like any other failure, and the search carries on.
-The calibration ends with an error only once no evaluation of the whole run has succeeded.
+What cannot be told in advance surfaces inside the evaluations: a series whose shared stations all lack an efficiency, because every observation is missing or constant, fails each evaluation after its simulation has run.
+The evaluation is then recorded with the message of the error in its ``error`` column and with the objective ``1e30``, like any other failure, and the search carries on; the calibration ends with an error only once no evaluation of the whole run has succeeded.

 .. warning::

-   A wrong station id is therefore paid for in model runs before it is reported.
+   Such a failure is paid for in model runs before it is reported.
 The per-generation log line is the early sign: a best objective of ``1e+30`` from the first generation on means that every candidate failed.
 Check the observed file against a run of the configuration first, over a few time steps, as `Running on a cluster or a large machine`_ describes.

 The spin-up window
 ``````````````````